hank123456/sharpTS/README.md

 # sharpTS
-A test automation platform base on NI teststand and C#
+A test automation platform base on C#